percona/pmm-doc/source/manage/conf-postgres.rst

 When a bucket's expiration time is reached, accumulated statistics are reset and data is stored in the next available bucket in the chain.

-When all buckets in the chain have been used, the first bucket is reused and its contents overwritten.
+When all buckets in the chain have been used, the first bucket is reused and its contents are overwritten.

 If a bucket fills before its expiration time is reached, data is discarded.